 As might be assumed, this lengthy and indirect process was designed to keep radical voices in the Third Estate at arm’s length from the Estates General.
-Deputies to the Estates General also needed to be wealthy enough to pay their own way to Versailles and remain there for several weeks.
+In addition, deputies to the Estates General needed to be wealthy enough to pay their own way to Versailles and remain there for several weeks.
 These factors shaped the composition of the Third Estate deputies, who were more representative of the bourgeoisie than the working classes.
 Of the 610 Third Estate deputies, almost half held some kind of venal office.
-Two-thirds were qualified in the law and about half that number were practising lawyers.
+Two-thirds were qualified in the law – and about half that number were practising lawyers.
 Only about 80 deputies were involved in trade or industry, most as business owners or managers.
 No peasants or salaried artisans sat as deputies.
 The composition of the First and Second Estate representatives also revealed certain trends.
-Ordinary priests and clergymen had dominated elections for the First Estate; as a result of this 208 of the 296 First Estate deputies were parish priests, while only 47 were bishops.
+Ordinary priests and clergymen dominated elections for the First Estate; as a result of this, 208 of the 296 First Estate deputies were parish priests while only 47 were bishops.
 Seventy percent of the Second Estate’s 282 delegates were military officers, serving or retired, while most of the remainder were landed aristocrats.

 1. The Estates General was France’s closest equivalent to a representative national assembly.
 It was summoned by the king on an occasional basis to provide advice or support, usually in times of war or crisis.